tyleransom/DScourseS20/MachineLearning/README.md

     * Naturally geared towards not overfitting, but can be regularized with iterative variable selection algorithms (similar to stepwise/stagewise regression)

 ## Visualization of different predictors
-The following graphic shows a visualization of different classification algorithms, accross two features (call them X and Y).
+The following graphic shows a visualization of different classification algorithms, across two features (call them X and Y).
 Note the stark differences in the prediction regions.

 ![Source: Sebastian Raschka on twitter](../Graphics/DYTAagSVAAACVc7.jpg "Comparison of different machine learning classification algorithms")